Information-Theoretic Storage Cost in Sentence Comprehension: Limitations

-\paragraph{Limitations.} This study has several limitations, which are important to acknowledge.
+This study has several limitations, which are important to acknowledge.
 We defined information storage at the word level, assuming that comprehenders maintain specific lexical predictions.
 However, cognitive resource-rationality in sentence processing suggests that memory representations are likely compressed to optimize the tradeoff between precision and capacity~\citep{hahn-etal-2022-resource,xu-futrell-2026}.
 Future work should explore the optimal granularity of compressed representations for modeling storage cost, rather than relying on raw tokens.

 When estimating values of information storage using BERT, we assumed conditional independence between these tokens.
+While this is a strong and unrealistic assumption for natural language, overcoming it within our current formulation presents a severe computational hurdle.
+Since our definition of predictive potential requires estimating the joint probability of the future sequence conditioned on a gapped context (see \cref{eq:predpotential}), evaluating this quantity with autoregressive language models is theoretically possible but computationally prohibitive, as it necessitates marginalizing over the entire vocabulary at the omitted position \targetid at every incremental step.
+As a radically alternative direction, rather than engineering a workaround for this computational dilemma, one could reconsider the underlying theoretical formulation itself.
+Instead of aggregating the word-by-word predictive potentials, storage cost at $\curid$ could be reformulated at a holistic level as the \emph{half-pointwise predictive information} (mutual information) between the observed context and the future sequence:

+Crucially, this shift would eliminate the conditional independence assumption entirely, albeit at the expense of a distinct computational bottleneck: the need to approximate the unconditional marginal distribution of the future sequence, \prob{\Future}.

-This is a strong assumption, and unrealistic for natural language data, which displays lots of local dependencies.
-Building better estimators that can factor in these dependencies is an avenue for future research.
-Finally, the interplay between storage and prediction likely varies across languages, particularly in head-final (SOV) languages where pre-verbal memory demands are structurally higher~\citep{nakatani-gibson-2010,isono-etal-ur}.
+Finally, the interplay between storage and prediction likely varies across languages, particularly in head-final (SOV) languages like Japanese, where pre-verbal memory demands are structurally higher~\citep{nakatani-gibson-2010,isono-etal-ur,isono-kajikawa-2026}.
 Investigating these compression strategies and cross-linguistic variations offers a promising avenue for refining information-theoretic models of working memory.